lemlac/pylem/docs/reference.md

 Shadowing works like `let` in other languages.
 It's just that Pylem drops the `let` all together for the simpler `=` notation like in Python.

-Functions are declared wuth `def`.
+Functions are declared with `def`.
 The return type can be inferred based on the return value, and the types of parameters may be inferred based on usage.
-This combines the simplicity of dynamically typed languages with the power and optimization of a statically typed language.
+This combines the simplicity of dynamic typing with the power and optimization of static typing.

 ```py
 def f(x: int) -> int: